 VSCode

-Settings and Sync: Check out the post VSCode settings y extensiones where I maintain how I manage it and my configuration.
+Settings and sync: see the VSCode settings and extensions post for how I manage my configuration.

-I create a kind of alias — on Linux and Mac I like to create an alias called “e” (for editor) to call my preferred editor.
+I create a kind of alias — on Linux and macOS I like to alias my preferred editor as “e” (for editor).
 From an Administrator session I edit the script c:\windows\e.cmd.
-Now I have my alias, valid for cmd and PowerShell
+With that alias I can call it from both cmd and PowerShell:

 @echo off